 Some atoms in a role have special properties.
 An atom may be declared to be non-originating with the non-orig form or the pen-non-orig form and uniquely originating with the uniq-orig form.
+A channel variable may be declared to be authenticated with the auth form, and confidential with the conf form.
 The declarations make assertions about instances of a role, assertions that will be defined after role instantiation is explained.